-But some people (like me!) don’t want to have our houses stuffed to the gills with things that we only use once or twice a year.
+But some people (like me!) don’t want to have their houses stuffed to the gills with things that they will only use once or twice a year.

-And the biggest piece of advice I would give to soon-to-be brides out there would be to have a Simple, Minimalist Wedding Registry.
+And the advice that I would give to soon-to-be brides is to have a Simple, Minimalist Wedding Registry.

 Why Should You Have a Minimalist Registry?